 Admission Provisions (First Year Group)

-Where St Ailbe’s is not oversubscribed, all Students will be offered a school place, subject to sections 4.7 and 4.8.
+In the Event that St Ailbe’s is not oversubscribed, all Students will be offered a school place, subject to sections 4.7 and 4.8.

 A Student applying for the First Year Group but seeking admission to the Special Class should see section 7 of this Admission Policy.
 If the Student is also applying for a place in the mainstream First-Year Group in the event of an unsuccessful application to the Special Class, this section 5 is also applicable.

+Incomplete applications received by the school will not be processed under this policy.

 Oversubscription